 South Carolina Abortion Laws

 Few topics are as controversial as abortion.
 Many people hold strong beliefs on both the pro-life and pro-choice sides of the argument.
-No matter what your view is, abortion is legal in the United States and has been for over 40 years.
 If you or a sexual partner are considering abortion in South Carolina, it’s important to understand the law.

-If denied, the father is identified, he will be ordered to share in the costs of delivery and raising the child.
+Parental notification with judicial bypass procedure: If abortion is denied and the father is identified, he will be ordered to share in the costs of delivery and raising the child.
 The state may pay for counseling, prenatal care, delivery, and post-natal care.

 |Counseling and Waiting Period||Women are required to receive state-directed counseling with information designed to discourage abortion and then wait 24 hours before the procedure can be performed.|

-If you need assistance asserting your right to abortion or defending yourself as an abortion provider in South Carolina, you should consult with an experienced South Carolina health care attorney.
+If you need assistance in connection with abortion in South Carolina, you should consult with an experienced South Carolina health care attorney.

 Note: As you may know, state laws change regularly.
 Therefore, you should conduct your own legal research to confirm any state laws you’re reviewing.